 or, launch the video on YouTube

 Hi.
-I’m Nick at Sideview, and this is a very quick overview video of how to use our product, “Cisco CDR Reporting and Analytics,” for call concurrency, gateway utilization, capacity planning, etc.
+I’m Nick at Sideview and this is a quick overview video of our “Sites and Groups” features for our Splunk app product, “Cisco CDR Reporting and Analytics”.

 So, this video assumes that you’re familiar with our product.
 That probably you know how to set it up, and you’re looking to do something a little more sophisticated, around Locations and Users and Groups.

 You may have noticed under the setup menu, there’s an item for “Define Sites” as well as an item for “Define Groups”.
 So I’m going to talk about what those mean, why you should set them up, how you would set them up.
 First of all, what do they mean.

 Sites is really a part of our “Location Fields”.
 Let me quickly edit our fields.
 Put gateway away.
 We can use this link up here, to “reset fields to default plus location and quality”.
 And then I’m going to take the quality and the gateway fields away.
 Now we have “to” and “from”.
 I’m also going to put the word “site” up here in the keyword filter.
 You can see this brings us 3 fields, destSite, origSite, and site.
 I’m going to add all of these for now.
 Let’s take away cause_description, take away originalCalledPartyNumber.
 Let’s see what we get.